Milestones and Resources

 MS Student Milestones

-- Description: Submit a program proposal for approval by a faculty adviser in the first quarter of enrollment.
+- Description: Submit a program proposal for approval by a faculty advisor in the first quarter of enrollment.

 - Deadline: By the end of the first quarter of enrollment.